dhamodharanrk/MrSnippets/README.md

-# MrSelector
+# MrSnippets
+A collection of common codes or wrapper functions to simplify the coding time

+## Soup Helpers

 Its an simple implementation of css selector using Beautifulsoup.
 The selectors are stright forward and simple.
-It will defenetly reduce effortds to build effective scrapper.

 There are list of pre-defined selector functions.
 For example selecting a single element from chunk as follows.

 ##### get_element(soup='',tag='',attributeName='',attributeValue='')

 ## List of fucntions supported now,